mmosiahc/Startup/test.md

 I haven't decided what my startup will be

 Oooooh!
 I get it.
-This is a change from GitHub.
+This is a change from GitHub, and now I'm editing it from my development environment.